Find participating medical centers and current study status in each of them

 Taking part in the study may or may not make participants feel better.
 But the information collected in the study can help other people with similar health conditions in the future.

 It may not be fully known at the time of the study how safe and how well the study treatment works.
 The study involves some risks to the participant.
 But these risks are generally not greater than those related to routine medical care or the natural progression of the health condition.
-People interested in taking part will be informed about the risks and benefits, as well as any additional procedures or tests they may need to undergo.
+People interested in taking part will be informed about the risks and benefits, any additional procedures or tests they may need to undergo.
 All details of the study will be described in an informed consent document.
-This includes information about possible effects and other options of treatment.
+This includes information about possible effects and other treatment options.

 Risks associated with the study drug